OWIS Logo

 As the frequently-quoted saying goes, “I hear and I forget.
 I see and I remember.
 I do and I understand.”
 Experiential learning allows students to shift their mindset when it comes to their academic progress.
 They discover that the point of going to school and being part of a classroom is not to memorise facts and figures.
 They realise that the purpose of their educational journey is to continuously grow, develop and make connections to the world around them.
 Experiential learning not only focuses on acquiring knowledge, but it also prioritises character development, problem-solving and deeper levels of learning.

-Our students in primary school and secondary school are required to complete project-based assignments that naturally lead to discussion and collaboration.
-They spend their days at school working inside open concept classrooms and exploring outdoor learning areas.
+Our students in international primary school and international secondary school are required to complete project-based assignments that naturally lead to discussion and collaboration.
+They spend their days at school working inside open-concept classrooms and exploring outdoor learning areas.
 In addition, they are given many opportunities to experience their lessons in the real world through community engagement initiatives and field trips.

 For more information about experiential learning at OWIS, contact us today.